-At the discretion of the Sheriff or his designee, Deputies may be assigned to a limited number of special long-term assignment opportunities, as defined by the Sheriff, within the Sheriff's Office that may qualify for a Special "Assigned" Pay Differential.
+At the discretion of the Sheriff or his designee, Deputies may be assigned to a limited number of special long-term assignment opportunities, as defined by the Sheriff and with the consultation of the County, within the Sheriff's Office that may qualify for a Special "Assigned" Pay Differential.
 Special "Assigned" Pay Differential is intended to compensate the employee for special training, experience, and qualifications required to perform tasks related to the special assignment(s).
 The special assignments described in this Article are the only assignments for which pay may be received.
 These special assignments shall not be considered promotions.
 An employee assigned to one of the following special assignments shall receive, in addition to his/her step hourly rate of pay, the additional designated percentage (%) of this step hourly rate of pay as a Special "Assigned" Pay Differential during the length of his/her assignment, unless noted otherwise.

-- A. The following assignments shall qualify for a two percent (2%) differential:
+A. The following assignments shall qualify for a two percent (2%) differential:

 - 1. Consolidated Bomb Squad Team

 - 2. Detention Response Team (D.R.T.)

 - 3. Hostage Negotiations Team

 - 4. Special Weapons and Tactics (S.W.A.T.)

 - B. The following assignments shall qualify for a five percent (5%) differential:

 - 1. Administrative Deputy

 - 2. Armorer

 - 3. Background Deputy

 - 4. Crime Scene Investigators

 - 5. Inmate Assistance Program Deputy

 - 6. Major Accident Investigation Team (M.A.I.T.)

 - 7. Motors

 - 8. Training Section Deputy

-- C. The following assignments shall qualify for a ten percent (10%) differential:
+C. The following assignments shall qualify for a ten percent (10%) differential:

 - 1. Canine (K-9) (Effective 1/1/18)

 - 2. Forensic Investigation Section

 - 3. Narcotics Division

 - 4. R.A.V.E.N.
 Program or Extradition Unit Pilots

+- 5. Regional Gang Unit Officer (maximum of two (2) employees)

-- D. The following assignment shall receive a salary increase of ten percent (10%) during the time period a Deputy is so assigned:
+D. The following assignment shall receive a salary increase of ten percent (10%) during the time period a Deputy is so assigned:

-- 1. Detective Division
+1. Detective Division